 The unfortunate truth is that the sector is a hugely attractive targets to cyber criminals, because of the kind of sensitive information its stores.
 Moreover, according to BlackBook Research, 2020 will be the worse year ever for cyberattacks.
 Getting healthcare cybersecurity is becoming a must.

-Cyberattacks are not only devastating to an organization’s privacy.
+Cyberattacks are not only devastating to an organisation’s privacy.
 They cause significant damage to an institution’s reputation as well.
-The American Journal of Managed Care reported that healthcare organizations saw advertising costs increase by 64% annually for two years following a cyber-attack, in order to manage public perception and recuperate trust.
+The American Journal of Managed Care reported that healthcare organisations saw advertising costs increase by 64% annually for two years following a cyber-attack, in order to manage public perception and recuperate trust.